MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 #### Import the Management Packs
 -  Import the Discovery and Library Management Packs.
--  Log on to the Operations Manager server with an account that is a member of the Operations Manager Administrators role.
+-  Sign in to the Operations Manager server with an account that is a member of the Operations Manager Administrators role.
 -  Remember to remove any previous versions of the Library or Discover Management Packs running on the server.

 1. In the Operations console, select **Administration**.
 Select and hold **Management Packs** > **Import Management Packs**.
 Select **Microsoft.SystemCenter.DataProtectionManagerDiscovery.MP** > **Open** and then **Microsoft.SystemCenter.DataProtectionManagerLibrary.MP** > **Open**